jarrocha/psockets/README.md

 This is a collection of projects that help in the understanding of the tools that we use everyday and we take for granted.
 Some of these tools will be analyzed on my blog to help newcomers into the field and give back to the community.

+Programs in these repository are works in progress that might require some bug scrubbing.
+Though their main functionality works.
 The programs that reach a more mature level will be moved to their own repository.

 Tools implemented so far:
 ----